Hornbill-Docs/data-imports-guide/data-imports-guide/assets/configexamples/lansweeper.md

 In this example, asset records found against all defined asset types will be verified using the AssetName column from the DB query, and the h_name column within the Asset entity in your Hornbill instance.

 :::important
-The configuration example is provided as-is, and may not be suitable to import your organizations LanSweeper asset data.
-We highly recommend that a DBA review the SQL clauses against your LanSweeper database prior to using this in a production environment.
+The configuration example is provided as-is, and may not be suitable to import your organization's LanSweeper asset data.
+We highly recommend that a DBA review the SQL clauses against your LanSweeper database before using this in a production environment.
 :::

 ```json